Support for Partners

 Postpartum Depression Education for Partners

-Additionally, learning about postpartum depression will help to reduce feelings of uncertainty and alleviate stress.
+Additionally, learning about postpartum depression will help reduce uncertainty and alleviate stress.
 You will know what to expect when it comes to the recovery process.

 One of the best ways for a partner to learn about postpartum depression is to speak directly with the physicians or mental health professionals treating your wife or partner.
-This way, they can understand the specific details regarding their partner’s condition including the severity of her symptoms, her treatment course and her recovery progress.
+This way, they can understand the specific details regarding their partner’s condition, including her symptoms’ severity, treatment course, and recovery progress.

 The Importance of Providing Support